webpack/webpack.js.org/src/content/guides/asset-management.md

   document.body.appendChild(component());
 ```

-When you open `index.html` and look at your console in your developer tools, you should be able to see your imported data being logged to the console!
+When we open `index.html` and look at our console in developer tools, we should see the imported data logged to the console!

-T> This can be especially helpful when implementing some sort of data visualization using a tool like [d3](https://github.com/d3).
-Instead of making an ajax request and parsing the data at runtime you can load it into your module during the build process so that the parsed data is ready to go as soon as the module hits the browser.
+T> This can be helpful when implementing data visualization using a tool like [d3](https://github.com/d3).
+Instead of making an ajax request and parsing the data at runtime we can load it into our module during the build process so that the parsed data is ready to go as soon as the module hits the browser.

 ## Global Assets

-The coolest part of everything mentioned above, is that loading assets this way allows you to group modules and assets together in a more intuitive way.
-Instead of relying on a global `/assets` directory that contains everything, you can group assets with the code that uses them.
-For example, a structure like this can be very useful:
+The coolest part of everything mentioned so far, is that loading assets this way allows us to group modules and assets together in a more intuitive way.
+Instead of relying on a global `/assets` directory that contains everything, we can group assets with the code that uses them.
+For example, a structure like this can be useful:

 ``` diff
 - |- /assets